 Top Eco-Friendly Materials for Home Decor

-- Cork: Sustainably harvested from cork oak trees, this material is excellent for flooring, wall art, and accessories, blending eco-friendliness with unique texture.
+- Cork: Made from cork oak trees, this material is sustainably harvested and combines eco-friendliness with a distinctive texture to create great flooring, wall art, and accessories.

 DIY Eco-Friendly Decor Projects

-Crafting your own decor is a budget-friendly, creative way to embrace sustainability.
-Here are some detailed projects to try:
+Making your own decor is a fun and affordable way to embrace sustainability.
+Try these intricate projects:

 Upcycled Planters: